-Directors appointed to an Industry Advisory Panel receive \$25,000 (including all superannuation and travel allowances) and Directors appointed to represent NRMA as Ambassadors receive \$20,000 (including superannuation and all travel allowances).
+Directors appointed to an Industry Advisory Panel receive \$25,000 (including all superannuation and travel allowances) and Directors appointed to represent NRMA as Ambassadors or an equivalent position receive \$20,000 (including superannuation and all travel allowances).

-The Deputy President and the President do not receive additional fees for participation in Board Committees.
+By convention, the Deputy President and the President do not receive additional fees for participation in Board Committees.